micartey/langchain-playground/README.md

-# langchain rag playground
+# langchain playground

-A simple rag example in langchain using:
+A simple langchain example collection using:

 - `ollama` as api to use llm modes
 - `chroma` for storing vector embeddings
-- `DirectoryLoader` load txt files from sub-directory
+- `DirectoryLoader` load txt files from sub-directory from _/docs_
 - `SemanticChunker` to split texts into semantic chunks

 And the following ollama models:

 - `llama2`
 - `mxbai-embed-large`
+- `mistral`

 ## Getting started